WhatLibrarian/jekyll-now/OERweek2019.md

 During this collaboration process we identified stories and authors, including many in the public domain that we were able to incorporate wholly into our text.

 We also included licensed library resources (such as entire short stories and scholarly materials) that were added to provide access to, and  additional pedagogical resources for, the students.
+Materials in library databases are also free to the students and are a rich trove of resources.

-Multimedia was also incorporated (such as audio versions of public domain works).
+Multimedia was also incorporated (such as audio versions of public domain works)and videos.
+Movie trailers are a great way to get students interested in exploring literature through a different medium.
 ___

 ## Slide 7 Open Textbook Collection

 From this pilot our Pressbooks install grew via demand from our cybersecuirty and health sciences programs as well as political sciences and naturally, our 200 level library research class.

+Government publications that have existed only as pdf's were migrated into html which improves their accessibility.
 ___

 ## Slide 8 Things I Learned

-During this process I has a strong learning curve when it came to textbook collaborations.
+During this learning process I had a strong learning curve when it came to textbook collaborations.
 If you are thinking about engaging with this type of collaboration there are a couple of key points and questions to consider such as:
 - What are the limits of support in a 1 person operation?
+(Technical support, training, copy-editing, etc.)
 - A firm grasp on copyright and creative commons licenses is a neccesity.
 There is a Creative Commons Certificate I would recommend if you are not already immersed in this work.
 - Knowledge of accessibility is also a requirement.